 1. University of Malaya

-The University of Malaya offers several bachelor’s, master’s, and doctorate degrees in business.
+The University of Malaya offers several bachelor’s, master’s, and doctorate degrees in business and economics.
 These programs are designed to provide students with solid foundational knowledge through core courses and develop and practice their skills through industry training and internships.

 2. University of Putra, Malaysia

 PBS business education strongly emphasizes human governance and believes that businesses must operate for the benefit of society rather than solely generating money.
-All of the school’s programs include teaching moral principles and ethical values that students will display once they enter the business world.
-Moreover, students here conduct several research activities and business development projects with PBS’s partner institutions.
+The school’s programs include moral principles and ethical values that students can carry into the business world.
+Moreover, students conduct research activities and business development projects with PBS’s partner institutions.

 3. Universiti Sains Malaysia

-Universiti Sains Malaysia is one of the country’s leading public schools and is among the world’s top 150 universities in the 2024 QS World University Rankings.
-It is also the institution the Malaysian Ministry of Education chose to work with in executing the Accelerated Programme for Excellence, a plan to enhance the quality of higher education in the country to achieve sustainable development.
+Universiti Sains Malaysia is one of the country’s leading public schools and is ranked #=134 in the QS World University Rankings 2026.
+It is also the institution the Malaysian Ministry of Higher Education selected to implement the Accelerated Programme for Excellence (APEX), a fast-track development program intended to help higher education institutions achieve world-class standing.

-USM has two schools for business education: the School of Management, which offers different undergraduate and postgraduate degrees in accounting, finance, marketing, and organizational behavior, and the Graduate School of Business, which offers master’s and doctoral degrees in business administration.
+USM has two schools for business education: the School of Management, which offers undergraduate and postgraduate programs in management-related fields, and the Graduate School of Business, which offers MBA, EMBA, Ph.D., DBA, and related graduate business programs.

 Both schools hold seminars, workshops, and extracurricular activities and offer exchange programs and internship opportunities for students to develop their skills further, widen their networks, and gain relevant industry experience.